-- A. Commission Partner: An organization or individual that partners with the Commission on research activities and may utilize Commission data.
-This includes the local, regional and state researchers as well as external researchers and their staff and contractors. - B. Confidential Information: Confidential information is the unique, personal information and services data about a participant that are obtained through written or verbal communication with the participant, through the researcher's or contractor's written observations of the participant, or by reviewing confidential participant records in a manual and/or automated format. - C. Confidentiality: Confidentiality is the protection of personally identifiable information.
-This information will be disclosed to others only as authorized by the Pparticipant and/or their Pparent/legal Gguardian. - D. Contractor(s): An organization or individual that has a contract, sub-contract or grant with the Commission to develop or provide services or programs. - E. Evaluation: Activities designed to assess the implementation of program goals and objectives by measuring performance outcomes at a variety of levels: individual, family, program, community, and system-wide. - F. Human Subjects: People who volunteer to participate in a study.
+- A. Commission Partner: An organization or individual that partners with the Commission on research activities and may utilize Commission data. - B. Confidential Information: Confidential information is the unique, personal information and services data about a participant that are obtained through written or verbal communication with the participant, through the researcher's or contractor's written observations of the participant, or by reviewing confidential participant records in a manual and/or automated format. - C. Confidentiality: Confidentiality is the protection of personally identifiable information.
+This information will be disclosed to others only as authorized by the participant and/or their parent/legal guardian. - D. Contractor(s): An organization or individual that has a contract, sub-contract or grant with the Commission to develop or provide services or programs. - E. Evaluation: Activities designed to assess the implementation of program goals and objectives by measuring performance outcomes at a variety of levels: individual, family, program, community and system-wide. - F. Human Subjects: People who volunteer to participate in a study.
 A "human subject" is a living individual about whom a researcher or investigator obtains either: data through interaction or intervention with the individual or obtains identifiable private information about that individual.